ikunetwork/WhitePaper/README.md

 IKU provides a global liquid architecture for R&D and clinical trials through tokenized copyright licenses, leveraging a liquid licensing protocol in which all transactions are settled programmatically as data points on-chain, as rights are proved through existence of smart contract provenance.

-IKU reinvents bio R&D and clinical trial markets through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of R&D data sets to accelerate access to the future of medicine.
+IKU reinvents bio R&D through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of R&D data sets to accelerate access to the future of medicine.
 This will serve to provide interested parties with rapid market entry and exit abilities, reducing transaction costs, ultimately providing coordination and liquidity advantages for R&D between parties who otherwise would not know or trust each other.
-The IKU token provides bandwidth to power the Network's enforcement on the ethereum virtual machine.
+The IKU token provide the nodes to power the Network's enforcement on the ethereum virtual machine.

 ### What are Smart Contracts?

 Smart contracts are agreements with super powers, as they provide a deterministic environment guaranteeing information fidelity and trusted exchange of value.
 Specifically, a smart contract is: \(i\) code that moves information and/or money based on a condition between as many parties as needed, regardless of jurisdiction \(IKU will strive to obey by all applicable laws and regulations\); \(ii\) an automatism that is guaranteed to execute as it uses algorithms \(blockchain\) for enforcement, not a legal system; and \(iii\) binding.<sup>[15](#f15)</sup>

-Once a smart contract is set in motion, the blockchain is utilized to serve as an independent third party to verify agreement execution.<sup>[16](#f16)</sup> Ultimately, overhead is reduced ,trust improves, and efficiency increases with no third party necessary for escrow.<sup>[17](#f17)</sup> Money is guaranteed to flow on contract resolution without the need to sue - smart contracts provide justice without judges.
+Once a smart contract is set in motion, the blockchain is utilized to serve as an independent third party to verify agreement execution.<sup>[16](#f16)</sup> Ultimately, overhead is reduced, trust improves, and efficiency increases with no third party necessary for escrow.<sup>[17](#f17)</sup> Money is guaranteed to flow on contract resolution without the need to sue - smart contracts provide justice without judges.

 ### Direct Monetization of Research Data

 IKU is built on Ethereum, leveraging smart contracts to transact in digital R&D assets without the necessity of a middle man \(VC, investment banks, Big Pharma, etc.\).
 Specifically, research data will be stored on Inter Planetary File System IPFS and then hashed.
 The hash is proof of data existence - therefore proving genesis of the data and copyright title provenance.
 The research data itself is openly available for anyone to see, but is protected from a third party's commercial explotiation through the copyright.<sup>[29](#f29)</sup> This hash is tokenized and traded on the blockchain, enabling cryptographic, timestamped validation of each transaction, providing the current state of IKU.
-See Figure X
+See Figure D below

 **Figure D: IKU Smart Contracts**

 ![IPFS](https://github.com/ikunetwork/WhitePaper/blob/master/IKU%20IPFS%20SMART%20K_Updated.png)

 All transactions will be public on the Ethereum blockchain incentivizing one record of scientific truth.
 A license will be granted upon acquisition of a certain threshold of tokens, a proof-of-license mechanism, of which the licensee can put the redeveloped drug through already established manufacturing and distribution channels, which are abundantly available for contract.

 This allows for research and clinical trial data to be directly monetized, as opposed to the current industry strategy which is indirect - research --> patent --> company --> sell equity in company.
-Direct monetization of data is the foundation of Bitcoin and cryptoassets - providing globally liquid and accessible markets to anyone with internet access.
+Direct monetization of data is the foundation of Bitcoin and cryptoassets - providing globally liquid and accessible markets to anyone with internet.
 IKU's mission is to bring this model to biotech research dramatically decreasing barriers to entry,  allowing

-\(i\) researchers and other learned persons to maximize scientific objectives by directly engaging p2p capital,
+\(i\) researchers and other learned persons to maximize scientific objectives by directly engaging p2p markets,
-\(ii\) anyone with internet access to participate in the market and
+\(ii\) anyone with internet access to participate and
 \(iii\) the realization of global supply and demand of medical science as opposed to a few centralized entities with their own private interests.
- P

 Figure E further illustrates the benefits of the IKU data approach as opposed to the current, patent system:

+**Figure E: Industry v.
+IKU**

 ![IKU Scales at Low Cost](https://github.com/ikunetwork/WhitePaper/blob/master/IKU%20Infrastructure%20Industry%20Comparison.png)